OpenFn/docs/docs/cli.md

 </details>

-To execute the workflow we run `openfn [path/to/workflow.json]`.
+Run `openfn [path/to/workflow.json]` to execute the workflow.

 <details>
 <summary>
-For example if you created <code>workflow.json</code> in root of your project directory
+For example if you created <code>workflow.json</code> in the root of your project directory, This is how your project will look like
 </summary>

 ```bash